amandavisconti/DHslack/CodeOfConduct.md

 ## Permanence & privacy
 Although no one can access messages older than the most recent 10k via the Slack directly, users with admin privileges *can export the entire Slack message archive (not just the most recent 10k messages)* as a JSON file (this export does not include private group history or files, direct message history or files, edit and deletion logs).
 The JSON isn’t super-friendly to read, but I’ll bet a good number of DHers are familiar with transforming it into something easily human-readable, so please be aware that this is possible.

+The email address used in your Slack profile will be visible to other DH Slack users.

 Please also consider that messages on the DH Slack could be captured via screenshot or copy/paste by any DH Slack user.
 To allow conversational and research reuse of the DH Slack while respecting the privacy and IP of the DH Slack's users, you must follow the requirements below for quoting or reuse of the DH Slack: